yungyuc/nsdhw_24au/project/LienShark/Readme.rst

 Version control: Use Git for version management, and all development processes will be submitted to the GitHub project repository.

 ========
-* Planning phase (6 weeks from 09/16 to 10/20):survey the background knowledage, as bellow:
+* Planning phase I (2 weeks from 09/16 to 9/29):survey the background knowledage, as bellow:
-  1.Matrix Theory Especially on Gersgorin-Theorem 2.How to narrow down the possible range of eigenvalues 3.knowledage about NLP and ML
+  1.Matrix Theory Especially on Gersgorin-Theorem 2.How to narrow down the possible range of eigenvalues 3.Background knowledage about NLP and ML 4.Background knowledage about Finance and genetic information
-  4.knowledage about Finance and genetic information
+* Planning phase II (4 weeks from 09/30 to 10/20):Write the first stage of code, including traditional PCA and SVD methods I also collect test data for each field I want to apply, and write it into a data structure that can be automatically tested so that I can verify whether this part of my code is correct.
-* Week 1 (10/21): Write preliminary architecture and simple algorithm implementation
+* Week 1 (10/21): Write preliminary architecture and simple algorithm implementation about second step
 * Week 2 (10/28): Complete the implementation and test cases of Gersgorin Theorem, and use the small matrix to test the difference between the obtained eigenvalues ​​and the actual value, and think about ways to improve it.